MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/snap-to-road-data.md

 manager: "stevelom"
 ---
 # Snap to Road Data

+The response returned by the Snap to Road API contains either an `SnapToRoadResponse` resource or an `RouteProxyAsyncStatus` resource.
+The `SnapToRoadResponse` contains the snapped point data while the `RouteProxyAsyncStatus` contains status information about an asynchronous request that was made for an isochrone.
 The following tables provide the descriptions of the `SnapToRoadResponse` resource fields.

 For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).